JiFish/Storyteller/README.md

 Storyteller doesn't have to play the official books.
 Perhaps one of the best ways to get a story in to the bot is to write your own.
 So long as you are compatible with the _Fighting Fantasy_ ruleset, this will work.
 If anyone does do this, please consider submitting your story back here.
 I'd love to include longer stories with this distribution.

 ### 3. Set the booktype / adjust config.php
 Open `config.php` and set `BOOK_TYPE` to the correct value for the book you are playing.
 This controls which stats are available, the character sheet and ensures character generation matches the book's rules.
-You can look up the correct book type for the Fighting Fantasy book you are playing in `book_support.html` found in the *extras* directory.
+You can look up the correct book type in `book_support.html` found in the *extras* directory.

-If in doubt set `BOOK_TYPE` to `none`.
-This will generate a minimal character that can be used for most stories.

-The following books currently work very well: Battleblade Warrior; Black Vein Prophecy; Caverns of the Snow Witch; City of Thieves; Creature of Havoc; Crypt of the Sorcerer; Deathmoor; Deathtrap Dungeon; Demons of the Deep; Eye of the Dragon; The Forest of Doom; House of Hell; Island of the Lizard King; Legend of Zagor; Masks of Mayhem; Portal of Evil; Return to Firetop Mountain; Seas of Blood; Starship Traveller; Stealer of Souls; Talisman of Death; Temple of Terror; Trial of Champions; The Warlock of Firetop Mountain.
+Use `none` for books with no character sheet.

 You may wish to adjust other settings in config.php at this point.
 You might like to remove `save` and `load` from the disabled commands list.
 This will allow players to use save-points.
 Alternatively, you could add the `undo` command to this list if you want to prevent players from undoing their mistakes.